Knowledge Hub

 Model articles may not be suitable if:

-• You want to give rights of pre-emption (essentially, a right of first refusal) to existing shareholders when new shares are issued
+• you want to give rights of pre-emption (a right of first refusal) to existing shareholders when new shares are issued

-• You want to give notices and hold meeting virtually.
-This is especially important post COVID-19, as virtual meetings have become easier to organise and manage
+• you want to give notices and hold meetings virtually.
+This is especially important post COVID-19, as virtual meetings have become easier to organise and manage.

 • allow board meetings to be quorate when there’s just one director